• Skip to primary navigation

 Published: Feb 16, 2021 · Modified: Sep 16, 2022 by Meredith · This post may contain affiliate links · 2 Comments

-This tortellini soup recipe is easy to prepare, delicious, and vegetarian friendly!
+This vegetarian tortellini soup recipe is easy to prepare, delicious, and vegetarian friendly!
 A great option for a weeknight family meal or when having guests over during the colder months.
+Ready in about 45 minutes on the stovetop or hands off in the slow cooker, this chunky soup is packed with vegetables and cheese tortellini for a satisfying comfort food meal.

 Level of difficulty: This vegetarian tortellini soup recipe is easy to make.
 The most challenging part of this recipe is chopping your vegetables…and I know you can do that!